 South Carolina Waterfall Hikes: Waterfalls in SC

-Here’s our list of waterfalls in South Carolina.
-These are gorgeous spots that our families have loved to visit again and again.
+Here’s our list of waterfalls and waterfall hikes in South Carolina.
+These are gorgeous spots that our families love to visit again and again.
 Pack a picnic, and throw in a beach towel.
 You’re not going to want to miss any of these!

 Waterfalls at Laurel Fork Heritage Preserve